Edel Quinn

-Edelweiss Mary Quinn, (14 September 1907 – 12 May 1944) known as Edel Quinn (/iːˈdɛl/) was an Irish-born Roman Catholic lay-missionary and Envoy of the Legion of Mary to East Africa.
+Edel Mary Quinn, (14 September 1907 – 12 May 1944) known as Edel Quinn (/iːˈdɛl/) was an Irish-born Roman Catholic lay-missionary and Envoy of the Legion of Mary to East Africa.

 Life

 Born in Kanturk, County Cork, Edel Mary Quinn was the eldest child of bank official Charles Quinn and Louisa Burke Browne of County Clare.
 She was a great-granddaughter of William Quinn, a native of County Tyrone who settled in Tuam to build St. Mary's Cathedral.

-The spelling of her name was inspired by the edelweiss flower.
-Her parents had intended to name her Adele but the priest who baptized her thought they meant to call her after the flower and baptized her Edelweiss, which was shortened to Edel.
+There is a story that the spelling of her name was inspired by the edelweiss flower.
+Her parents had intended to name her Adele but the priest who baptized her thought they meant to call her after the flower and baptised her Edelweiss, which was shortened to Edel.
+However, a query to the Catholic church in Kanturk, County Cork, revealed that she was, in fact, baptised Edel Mary.
+Her name was entered into the Civil Registers as Edella Mary.

-During her childhood, her father's career brought the family to various towns in Ireland, including Tralee, County Kerry, where a plaque was unveiled in May 2009 at Bank Of Ireland House in Denny Street commemorating her residence there between 1921 and 1924.
+During her childhood, her father's career brought the family to various towns in Ireland, including Tralee, County Kerry, where a plaque was unveiled in May 2009 at Bank of Ireland House in Denny Street commemorating her residence there between 1921 and 1924.
 Quinn attended the Presentation Convent in the town between 1921 and 1925.

 Quinn felt a call to religious life at a young age.
 She wished to join the Poor Clares but was prevented by advanced tuberculosis.
 After spending eighteen months in a sanatorium, her condition unchanged, she decided to become active in the Legion of Mary, which she joined in Dublin at age 20.
 She gave herself completely to its work in the form of helping the poor in the slums of Dublin.

 In 1936, at age 29 and dying of tuberculosis, Quinn became a Legion of Mary Envoy, a very active missionary to East and Central Africa, departing in December 1936 for Mombasa.
 Quinn settled in Nairobi having been told by Bishop Heffernan that this was the most convenient base for her work.
 By the outbreak of World War II, she was working as far off as Dar es Salaam and Mauritius.
 In 1941, she was admitted to a sanatorium near Johannesburg.
 Fighting her illness, in seven and a half years she established hundreds of Legion branches and councils in today's Tanzania, Kenya, Uganda, Malawi, and Mauritius.
 J.J.
 McCarthy, later Bishop of Zanzibar and Archbishop of Nairobi, wrote of her: